Xabitsuki/Draining-Youtube/README.md

 - [install youtube-dl](http://ytdl-org.github.io/youtube-dl/download.html)
 - [install ffmpeg](https://ffmpeg.org/download.html)

-The actual version of the pipeline uses a slightly modified of openMVG: some lines of the source code were modified for convenience and the the pipeline uses the __develop__ branch of openMVG (time of writting: 3rd of July 2019).
+The actual version of the pipeline uses a slightly modified version of openMVG: some lines of the source code were modified for convenience and the the pipeline uses the __develop__ branch of openMVG (time of writting: 3rd of July 2019).